enzo-project/enzo-e/doc/source/design/design-flux.rst

 In Enzo-E / Cello we strive to use test-driven development, which helps keep development cycles short and helps keep the code base from accumulating untested code.

-We will include unit tests for the lower level :p:`FaceFluxes` and :p:`FluxData` classes, and use application testing for :p:`MethodFluxCorrect`.
+We include unit tests for the lower level :p:`Face`, :p:`FaceFluxes`, and :p:`FluxData` classes, and use application testing for :p:`MethodFluxCorrect`.

-Hydrodynamics application tests will include increasingly difficult test problems, with the easiest being a 2D two-level AMR (L=2) single-processor (P=1) single-cycle (C=1) problem.
+Hydrodynamics application tests include increasingly difficult test problems, with the easiest being a 2D two-level AMR (L=2) single-processor (P=1) single-cycle (C=1) problem.
 This should be simple enough to allow a debuggable problem, where the count of